 Please note that this list ONLY includes jobs that can lead to a substantial income if hired.

 And by income, I mean, these jobs PAY YOU.
-Some jobs pay by the hour, others are salaried, some include benefits, and others offer career advancement options.
+Some work from home jobs pay by the hour, others are salaried, some include benefits, and others offer career advancement options.
 Remember, these are JOBS!

 1. Data Entry Jobs

 Data entry involves scraping information from one source and transferring them into a new source.